-There many easy day-trips around Melbourne that you can build into your Australia itinerary.
+There many easy days trips around Melbourne that you can build into your Australia itinerary.
 On my last trip, I have explored more of Victoria and was truly impressed with this region.
 One of the places I liked most is Marysville.
-Located 130 km north-east of Melbourne, it’s a key stopping point when exploring the Yarra Ranges National Park.
+Located 130 km northeast of Melbourne, it’s a key stopping point when exploring the Yarra Ranges National Park.

 A few facts about Marysville in Victoria

 Marysville was one of the unlucky towns in the Yarra Ranges that was hit by the devastating bushfire in 2009, what Australians sadly recall as the “Black Saturday Bushfire“, a terrible bushfire that destroyed the region where 173 people died, of which 45 in Marysville.
 Over the years, the hard-working and passionate community rebuilt the town and its surrounding area to recover this place’s splendour.
 I heard about this touching story from my friends who showed me this place.

 How to get from Melbourne to Marysville

 It’s a 2-hour-drive from Melbourne.
 The best way to get there is to hire a car in Melbourne.
 Ideally, I would plan a road trip to visit the Dandenong Ranges, explore the Yarra Valley, stop at Healesville and from there drive 40 minutes to Marysville along the Black Spur, a beautiful scenic drive that winds through the forest with dense vegetation and beautiful fern trees.

 I went to Marysville on a day trip, but it’s also a great weekend getaway from Melbourne or a stopover when going from Melbourne to Sydney on the coastal drive.